kritirai22/Razorpay-Clone/README.md

 # Razorpay-Clone
-Cloned and modified the Razorpay website to create a seamless online payment user experience.
+Frontend Project: Cloned and modified the Razorpay website to create a seamless online payment user experience.
-Frontend Project

 TechStack:
 • HTML5
 • CSS